How Much Protein Do I Need? Complete Guide

 Learn how much protein you need per day based on your weight, activity level, and goals.
 Includes high-protein foods and practical tips.

 Protein is the most talked-about nutrient in fitness and nutrition — and for good reason.
 It builds and maintains muscle, keeps you fuller than carbohydrates and fat, and plays a vital role in nearly every function in your body.
-With a good calorie tracker app, you can easily keep track of your protein intake.
+With Kalori's photo-based calorie tracking, you can easily keep track of your protein intake.

 But how much protein do you actually need?
 The answer depends on your weight, activity level, and goals.
 Calculate your personal macro targets with our macro calculator.